Virginia-iGEM/igem-wikibrick/docs/programmers-guide/README.md

 ### Adding new subtasks

 As you might've guessed, to add a new subtask task you can just add a new file to `gulp/tasks/unit`.
 It doesn't matter what the name of the file is; you don't have to index it anywhere, it will be automatically loaded in.
-Once this is done, you can reference the subtasks in your top-level gulp tasks, or reference them directly wth `gulp taskname`.
+Once this is done, you can reference the subtasks in your top-level gulp tasks, or execute them directly wth `gulp taskname`.

 Note that the actual filename does not matter; task names are determined when they are created using `gulp.task('taskname', ...)`.